This website uses cookies to help you make the most of your visit.

 Principle 1.
 Governance

-The pharmacy mainly identifies and manages the risks associated with its services.
-But it does not complete all the records it needs to by law.
-It has written procedures that the pharmacy team generally follows, and it protects people’s private information correctly.
-Team members respond appropriately when errors occur, they discuss what happened and they take action to prevent future mistakes.
-But they don’t always record their errors so they may miss opportunities to learn and reduce the risks of mistakes happening again.
+The pharmacy identifies and manages the risks associated with its services.
+It has written procedures that the pharmacy team follows, and it protects people’s private information correctly.
+The pharmacy completes the records it needs to by law.
+Team members respond appropriately when errors occur, they discuss what happened and they take action to prevent future mistakes

 Principle 2.
 Staff